Aureoboletus mirabilis

-Aureoboletus mirabilis, commonly known as the admirable bolete, the bragger's bolete, and the velvet top, is an edible species of fungus in the Boletaceae mushroom family.
-The fruit body has several characteristics with which it may be identified: a dark reddish-brown cap; yellow to greenish-yellow pores on the undersurface of the cap; and a reddish-brown stem with long narrow reticulations.
+Aureoboletus mirabilis, commonly known as the admirable bolete, the bragger's bolete, and the velvet top, is a species of fungus in the Boletaceae mushroom family.
+The fruit body has a dark reddish-brown cap, yellow to greenish-yellow pores on the undersurface of the cap, and a reddish-brown stem with long narrow reticulations.

 Aureoboletus mirabilis is found in coniferous forests along the Pacific Coast of North America, and in Asia.
-Unusual for boletes, A. mirabilis sometimes appears to fruit on the wood or woody debris of Hemlock, suggesting a saprobic lifestyle.
-Despite occasional appearances to the contrary, Aureoboletus mirabilis is mycorrhizal, and forms close mutualistic associations with hemlock roots.
+Unusual for boletes, A. mirabilis sometimes appears to fruit on the wood or woody debris of Hemlock trees, suggesting a saprobic lifestyle.
+Despite the occasional appearances to the contrary, A. mirabilis is mycorrhizal, and forms a close association with the tree's roots.
+The mushroom is edible.

-Taxonomy and phylogeny
+Taxonomy

 Aureoboletus mirabilis was first described by American mycologist William Alphonso Murrill in 1912 as Ceriomyces mirabilis, based on specimens found in Seattle, Washington.
 In a subsequent publication that same year, he switched the genus to Boletus.
 In 1940, fungal taxonomist Rolf Singer transferred the taxon to the genus Xerocomus; five years later he switched it to Boletellus.
 However, many mycologists did not recognize the distinction between Boletus and Boletellus before molecular phylogenetics studies found them to be distinct genera.
 In 1966, American mycologist Harry Delbert Thiers wrote about the issue in his survey of California boletes:

 The proper disposition of this species in the present taxonomic scheme of the boletes is somewhat debatable. ...
 The distinction between Boletus and Boletellus is not so clear-cut.
 The spores are typically smooth which, in conjunction with the divergent tube trama, dry to moist pileus and yellow tubes, seem to place it very convincingly in Boletus.
 However, the present disposition in Boletellus seems most satisfactory to me.
 The sporocarps have the stature and general appearance of other members of that genus such as Boletellus russellii and B. ananas (Curt.)
 Murr.
 These similarities include the disproportionately long stipe which is frequently shaggy-reticulate and constricted at the apex, and a comparatively small pileus.

-Nine years later, after further consideration, Thiers changed his mind: In an earlier paper this species was considered to belong to the genus Boletellus because of its stature, general appearance, and because some workers had reported the spores as being obscurely punctate or roughened.
+Nine years later, after further consideration, Thiers changed his mind:

+In an earlier paper this species was considered to belong to the genus Boletellus because of its stature, general appearance, and because some workers had reported the spores as being obscurely punctate or roughened.
 Repeated examinations of California material have failed to reveal any roughened spores and since, in modern concepts Boletellus is restricted to species having such spores, it has been placed back in Boletus.

 The species has also been placed in genus Heimioporus, newly described in 2004 by Swiss mycologist Egon Horak.
 In 2015 it was transferred to the genus Aureoboletus based on DNA evidence.